julianeon/julianeon/product_support.md

 In short, my job in support is not just about fixing things, but also about being a friendly, understanding helper who makes using our product a smooth and positive experience.
 Whether I’m finding solutions, explaining things in a clear, simple way, or making sure our product gets better and better, my goal is always to make sure the people using our product are happy and successful.

+## Support Systems

-At one level, it's about doing the work of answering customer questions and making sure everything is resolved to their satisfaction.
+At one level, support is about doing the work of answering customer questions and making sure everything is resolved to their satisfaction.

 At a minimum, there should be a system in place to register all requests, and make sure they're all responded to in a timely fashion.
 For me, that system was usually Zendesk.